actnwit/RhodoniteTS/README.md

 #### Using CommonJS package

-You need a bundler like Webpack to import the Rhodonite esm package directly.
+You need a bundler (e.g. Webpack) to import the Rhodonite CommonJS package.

 ```typescript
 import Rn from 'rhodonite';